AlexPeshkov/restplusui/README.md

-Here is an example of Selenium WebDriver UI and RestApi test pack for simple Registation Form with Allure test base reporting.
+Here is an example of Selenium WebDriver UI and RestApi test pack for simple Login Form with Allure test base reporting.

 Project skeleton:
  - mvn